martin68/apt-smart/README.rst

 On the one hand the `apt-mirror-updater` package was developed based on quite a few years of experience in using apt-get_ on Debian_ and Ubuntu_ systems and large scale automation of apt-get (working on 150+ remote systems).
-On the other hand the Python package itself is quite new at the time of writing: it was developed and published in March 2016.
+On the other hand the Python package itself is relatively new: it was developed and published in March 2016.
 As such:

 .. warning:: Until `apt-mirror-updater` has been rigorously tested I consider
              it a proof of concept (beta software) so if it corrupts your